-Top Tips For Taking A Cruise With a Toddler
+6 Tips For Taking A Cruise With a Toddler

 Like many parents with young kids we have become cruise-goers!

-Great for multi-generation vacations
+Tip 1: Cruises are great for multi-generation vacations

 Cruises seem especially good for teens and tweens because they can be independent without getting into much trouble.